All Episodes

 So it'll be fast, 500 miles an hour.

-So it'll get across there in a fair number of hours, should that occur.
+So it'll get across there in a fair number of hours should that occur.

-so all that stuff's gonna get churned up and add to the mass, and that will um aid it to climb a lot more into the um into the inland, but it won't won't go in much beyond Washington, DC and the river deltas there, might go up a few miles, but not too many.
+So all of that stuff's going to get churned up and add to the mass, and that will aid it to climb a lot more into the inland, but it won't go in much beyond Washington, D.C. and the river deltas there.

-Miami and those um areas would be vulnerable, but they're not going to get a giant overtopping, they're gonna get some form of a tsunami should this occur.
+Miami and those areas would be vulnerable, but they're not going to get a giant overtopping.

-It'll it'll just do damages to bridges and all of this just because of the sheer amount of force.
+It'll just do damages to bridges and all of this just because of the sheer amount of force.

-The good news is that that force dissipates as it goes along, and every bump and hill and mountain, it's got to go over.
+The good news is that that force dissipates as it goes along.

-Then there's another issue here, okay.
+Then there's another issue here, okay?

 So most people are not aware of this, but we have this situation.